Estonia in the Eurovision Song Contest 2015: Semi-final

 Elina Born and Stig Rästa took part in technical rehearsals on 11 and 15 May, followed by dress rehearsals on 18 and 19 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

-The Estonian performance featured featured Elina Born dressed in a dark jumpsuit with a silver belt and Stig Rästa dressed in a dark suit with casual shoes.
+The Estonian performance featured Elina Born dressed in a dark jumpsuit with a silver belt and Stig Rästa dressed in a dark suit with casual shoes.
 The staging for the song included dark colours with white accents and silhouettes of the performers projected on the LED stage floor.
 The LED screens displayed a shadowy cityscape with prominent skyscrapers.
 Rästa began the performance on stage alone and was then joined by Born during the first chorus.
 Born then finished the song on stage alone as Rästa exited during the final chorus.

 At the end of the show, Estonia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Estonia placed third in the semi-final, receiving a total of 105 points.